basedest/indexed-filesystem/README.md

 ## Explanation

-The IndexedDB part is needed to store `FileSystemDirectoryHandle` in browser cache so site could load it when the page's reloaded.
+The IndexedDB part is needed to persistently store `FileSystemDirectoryHandle` so site could load it when the page's reloaded.
 However, you still need to grant permission every time you refresh the page.
 It's not my fault, it's the way things work in Chromium rn (in Firefox they simply don't work at all)